 It’s the age-old parenting conundrum: How do you get kids to eat their veggies?
 You can sneak spinach into smoothies and bake sweet potatoes into brownies.
 You can even give bribery a whirl.
 But, ultimately, children should have a healthy relationship with the food they eat, whether it’s a super-food salad or the occasional junk-food treat.

-Nutrient-rich foods provide kids with the energy and focus they need to get the most out of their day at Momentum, whether they’re learning a new language, painting a self-portrait, perfecting their somersaults or making music with their recorder.
-Students and teachers enjoy meals together to create a home-away-from-home environment where children are encouraged to practise their p’s and q’s and everyone has fun.
+Nutrient-rich foods provide kids with the energy and focus they to get the most out of their day at Momentum, whether they’re learning a new language, painting a self-portrait, perfecting their somersaults or making music with their recorder.
+Student and teachers enjoy meals together to create a home-away-from-home environment where children are encouraged to practice their p’s and q’s and everyone has fun.

 Whatever is on the menu, our students always have a variety of organic, non-GMO fruits, vegetables, wholegrains and protein-rich foods on their plates, with plenty of vegetarian options.
 We want the healthy choice to be their first choice.

 “Nutrients from different foods are important for various functions of the body.
-They give kids energy to get through their day, and to make sure they’re sleeping well and able to focus,” says Aviva Allen, kids’ nutritionist and founder of Healthy Moms Toronto.
+They give kids energy to get through their day, and to make sure they’re sleeping well and able to focus” says Aviva Allen, kid’s nutritionist and founder of Healthy Moms Toronto.
 “Leading by example is one of the most important things parents can do to encourage healthy eating habits.
-If Dad doesn’t eat his vegetables, it can be hard to convince the kids to eat theirs.
-Eating is a learned behaviour,” she says.
+If Dad doesn’t eat his vegetables, it can be hard to convince kids to eat theirs.
+Eating is learned behaviour,” she says.

 We asked Aviva for her top tips to encourage healthy eating habits in kids.
 Here’s what she had to say:

 Eat together as a family.
 Children learn from the people around them and more and more kids are eating without an adult at the table enjoying the same meal.
 Make it a time to share stories about your day and reconnect as a family.